Mehrpouya/PhD/_posts/2015-05-02-first-year-review.md

 #Intro

+The original purpose of my PhD was to study the following:

+- How digital technologies are transforming community narratives into the digital sphere.
+- How these spaces are being used by the community?
+- How these approaches to heterogeneous and non-hegemonic modes of development, innovation and production could effect design?

+The study aimed to specifically look at "off grid" communities.

+My PhD is practice based and therefore to follow these questions, I did three pilot studies to gain better understanding of the "whats" first.

+For example:

+- What is grid?
+- What is off grid?
+- What is a community?
+- What does it mean to be responsible in the context of selected off grid communities?

+During the first year of my research I developed 4 interventions within different contexts each of them designed and developed with different aims to explore the main questions.

+#Research process:

+talk about practice based research and mixed methods

+I will first describe very briefly the concept and purpose of each work and then explain each work individually in their separate section.
+Each individual project also includes a brief literature review around its topic.

+The four interventions are the work that I have done on two "off grid" communities in the West Coast of Scotland.
+The thirst intervention was an art work called Zaytoun and finaly a person grid study.
+First I will provide a brief explanation of the concept of each work and then explain each individual work in more detail.
+The conclusion section will discuss how all these work is pieced together through my PhD and the planning section will provide the next steps of my PhD.

 #Knoydart
+Knoydart a peninsula located in west coast of Scotland.
+Knoydart is another off grid community based in the UK.
+Knoydart energy [Knoydart renewables] operated on a micro hydro-electric and is completely off national electricity grid.
+##Rationale
 In september 2014 University of Edinburgh in Collaboration with Knoydart Foundation, Community Energy Scotland and Local Energy Scotland, started a research project around Knoydart renewable energy and ways to expand and explore community needs and understanding of it.
+This opportunity provided a great

 ##Methodology:
 read about research through design